amkCha/sneak-peek/README.md

 # Sneak Peek

+Sneak Peek is a platform that enables to generate zero knowledge proof of long-term holding for DeFi assets without having to disclose holder data.

+In particular it allows crypto-trader influencers

+- to certify their social media communication are aligned with their actual investment strategy
+- to provide their followers with partial information about their DeFi wallet composition/strategy

-Sneak Peek is a platform that enables to challenge crypto-trader influencers to make sure they actually hold tokens.
-It relies on Zero Knowledge technology so influencers can securely prove they hold tokens while not having to disclose neither their Ethereum address nor the complete composition of their wallet.
+Sneak Peek  relies on Zero Knowledge technology so influencers can securely prove holdings while not having to disclose neither their Ethereum address nor the complete composition of their wallet.

 ## Requirements